ryanmjacobs/c/README.md

 > "There isn't much that's special about C. That's one of the reasons why it's fast."

-I love C for it's raw speed, (although it does have its drawbacks).
+I love C for its raw speed (although it does have its drawbacks).
 We should all write more C.

 With this shell script, you can compile and execute C "scripts" in